Iche Tampha

-Iche Tampha (English: Sister Tampha) is a 2017 Indian Meitei language film directed by Bijgupta Laishram and produced by Kh.
+Iche Tampha (English: Sister Tampha) is a 2017 Manipuri film directed by Bijgupta Laishram and produced by Kh.
 Nipen.
 It stars Tonthoi Leishangthem as the titular protagonist, with Gokul Athokpam, Bala Hijam and Redy Yumnam in the lead roles.
 The film was released at MSFDS, Palace Compound on 5 March 2017.

 Plot

 The story revolves around a lady Tampha who is continuously harassed by her step-mother.
 Her father is totally against his step-wife's nature.
 Tampha is in a relationship with Leimahan's son, but Leimahan doesn't want Tampha to be her daughter-in-law.
 Tampha shares a very strong bond with her brother Sanathoi, her step-mother's son.
 Santhoi's mother send him to Delhi for further studies.
 Meanwhile, despite Leimahan's wishes, her son learned that Tampha is pregnant, so they decide to elope.
 On the same day, they meet with an accident where Leimahan's son is severely injured and is hospitalised.
 Leimahan comes to Tampha's place and warns Tampha's step-mother to not let Tampha try to meet his son and forget about him.
 During this time, Tampha's step-mother plans for Tampha's marriage to a Meitei man living in Assam, who recently got divorced from his first wife.

 Tampha's step-mother also learns about Tampha's pregnancy and repeatedly asks her to abort the child before marriage, but Tampha refuses to.
 She tries meeting Leimahan's son but was not allowed.
 She writes a message to Leimahan's son informing him about what all is happening, but he happens to read the message only when he was discharged from the hospital.
 At that time, Tampha is already married to the guy in Assam.
 In no time, the guy and his sister learn of Tampha's pregnancy, and starts treating her like a servant.
 As soon as Tampha give birth to a baby boy, she is thrown out of the house.
-In Manipur, at this time, Tampha's father passed away.
-Since then, Tampha starts working in random places in Assam, joins as worker in house-building and stays at a place where the other female Assamese workers are staying, with her child.
+In Manipur, at this time, Tampha's father died.
+Since then, Tampha starts working in random places in Assam, joins as worker in housebuilding and stays at a place where the other female Assamese workers are staying, with her child.